Our work was over on 9th June but the professor made us stay..

 But this imposes a lot of restriction on libraries like glibc which are used in almost every project.

-linked by a non-(L)GPLed program.
+So, the LGPL (Library or Lesser GPL) was deviced which allows the LGPLed code to be linked by a non-(L)GPLed program.
 The LGPL places copyleft restrictions on the program itself but does not apply these restrictions to other software that merely links with the program.

 The MPL states that derived may not be under MPL but must contain a documentation of all the changes made.